The Sporting Life SETTLER

 "The Sporting Life" is a British weekly sports newspaper, and a "Settler" is the person behind the counter in a betting shop.
 The newspaper sponsored the development of this calculator.

-The Settler was also produced (not under the Sinclair name) as a desktop model - see the Settler desktop model on the Vintage Calculators site.
+The Settler was also produced (not under the Sinclair name) as a desktop model - see the Settler desktop model on the Betting Shop Calculators page.

 The circuit board.
 The large integrated circuits are the DS8881N and MM5799NBX/N.